MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 hold each other accountable.
 This process can be a 30-minute check-in from initial results and then 10 minutes on your monthly weekly team meeting agenda to keep it alive.
-The key is not only to discuss action when the survey results comes out.
+The key is not only to discuss action when the survey results come out.

 ## Understand that conversations matter